 Parking is available in assigned, well-lighted areas on Rider University campus for students, faculty, staff, visitors and guests.
 To help ensure everyone’s safety and to facilitate parking for all, members of the University community are encouraged to familiarize themselves with Rider’s parking regulations and enforcement as described below.

 All vehicles are required to be registered with the Department of Public Safety.
-Vehicle registration is offered during fall opening activities in the student center.
-Vehicles may also be registered throughout the year by visiting the Department of Public Safety.
+Vehicles may be registered throughout the year by visiting the Department of Public Safety.
 Public Safety is located in West House at the south entrance of campus.
 Public Safety is open 24 hours a day, seven days a week, and can be reached at (609)-896-5029.

 - Commuting students can register up to 2 vehicles.
 There is no fee for a parking permit for commuters.
 Please download a vehicle registration form on the Public Safety website.
 Bring your completed form, Rider ID, driver’s license, and current auto insurance and registration cards to pick up your decal.